infojam-james/Test-Cases/Investigations/Finalising-an-Investigation/investigations-11.md

 ##Test Steps:

-1 Navigate to the incident in question.
+1 Navigate to the case in question.

 2 Click the 'Options' button.